Black pregnant women face a mortality crisis—and now a pandemic. Can tech help?

 — ✨ (@Radieux_Rose) April 17, 2020

 Issacs had been seeking assistance for months—her dropping platelet levels were a cause of concern—but coronavirus-related measures shifted her check-ups to virtual video calls.
 By the time care providers decided to act, it was too late.
 Tragically, she’d expressed fears that she wouldn’t survive delivery to her partner.
-She never had the chance to meet her newborn son Elias.
+She never had the chance to meet her newborn son, Elias.

 Please continue to show your love and support for our beloved Amber.
 Please do not share false narratives.
 Just know she was treated unfairly and that mistake cost her life.
 She left behind a loving family, friends & our son Elias.
 I am her point of contact. #JusticeForAmber